-If the internet is a global village, WordPress is undoubtedly the town square: a bustling place where people of various backgrounds and cultures meet to share knowledge and experience from all ends of life.
+If the internet is a global village, WordPress is undoubtedly the town square: a bustling place where people of various backgrounds meet to share knowledge and experience.

 Unfortunately, the humankind has not yet managed to develop a language where everyone can understand each other.